TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/datasources/rest.md

 {{< img src="/img/dashboard/udg/datasources/rest-datasource.png" alt="ExternalRESTdetail" >}}

-4. Click *Save & Update API* button to persist the configuration and generate a REST resolver, which will resolve this field at runtime.
+4. Click the *Save & Update API* button to persist the configuration and generate a REST resolver, to  resolve this field at runtime.

 ## Using Tyk REST API as a Datasource